The Appeal and Reality of Recycling LoRAs with Adaptive Merging: Realistic Evaluation of Adaptive Merging

 \section{Realistic Evaluation of Adaptive Merging}

 We now turn to evaluating merging methods using our pool of recycled LoRAs.
-We take the non-adaptive methods (Simple Averaging, TIES Merging, and TSV Merging) and the adaptive methods (LoraHub, $\pi$-Tuning, and AdaMerging) introduced in \S\ref{sec:background}, and evaluate their ability to learn each target task with the help of 958 hub LoRAs.
-In addition to existing methods, we report the performance of our adaptive merging method from \S\ref{sec:our_framework}, using the best-performing configuration found through our extensive search over the merging, training, and selection design space.
+We take the non-adaptive methods (Simple Averaging, TIES Merging, and TSV Merging) and the adaptive methods (LoraHub, $\pi$-Tuning, AdaMerging, and Arrow) introduced in \S\ref{sec:background}, and evaluate their ability to learn each target task with the help of 958 hub LoRAs.
+In addition to existing methods, we report the performance of our adaptive merging method from \S\ref{sec:our_framework} (``Ours''), using the best-performing configuration found through our extensive search over the merging, training, and selection design space.

 \textbf{Methods} Although non-adaptive methods do not require LoRA selection, they are rarely applied at this many LoRAs.
-We randomly select 30 LoRAs (performance averaged over three seeds).
-To confirm, we also include a simple averaging baseline over all LoRAs.
+Therefore, we limit the pool to 30 randomly selected LoRAs (performance averaged over three seeds).
+In addition, we include a simple averaging baseline over all LoRAs.
 We implement the adaptive methods listed in \cref{tab:merging-method-summary}, following their original implementations when possible.
 In cases where a method requires resources unavailable in our problem setting---e.g., $\pi$-Tuning uses training data of the recycled LoRAs to calculate the FIM---we find close alternatives within our framework.
 All adaptive methods select 30 LoRAs using their corresponding selection method except for $\pi$-Tuning, which selects 20 instead, as it has more trainable parameters and therefore demands more GPU memory.
+We assume limited access to 100 target-task samples for any data-dependent optimization (e.g., tune and select merging coefficients, select LoRAs based on target-task performance).
 More implementation details can be found in \cref{appendix:merging-weight-training} and \cref{appendix:merging-method-implementation}.

 \textbf{Target-Task LoRA} Adaptive merging methods generally leverage target-task data to tune merging coefficients, implying that a target-task training set is available.
 Consequently, there is no actual barrier to training a LoRA directly on this dataset instead.
 However, this possibility has often been overlooked in past works~\citep{huang2023lorahub,Pari2024CollectiveMI}.
-To fill this gap, for each task we train a target-task LoRA using the same 100 training and validation examples used to determine the merging coefficients, and explicitly study the utility of including it in the pool of candidate LoRAs.
+To fill this gap, for each task, we train a target-task LoRA using the same 100 training and validation examples used to determine the merging coefficients, and explicitly study the utility of including it in the pool of candidate LoRAs.